jasonscrouch/polemos/README.md

 # Images

 All images from https://stock.adobe.com/

-Usage Instructions

-Documentation

-Problem Statement: Battle Simulation System - Transformer You are tasked with developing a simple battle simulation system.
-The system is intended to be for transformers.
-The system should allow users to add transformers, remove transformers, simulate and display battle results, and display information about transformers.
-System requirements

 Additional requirements 6.
 Your “boss” would like the simulation system to support other types of battles in the future.